Mhmmm 2077

 What a dumb tweet.
 The Star Wars deal is maybe with the FIFA one the most important license deal EA, and maybe the gaming industry, ever had.
 It generated a ton of money for EA only because of the license, specially these years where the non-licensed EA games didn't perform as well as when they created new EA IPs like Dead Space or Mirrors Edge.
 They obviously want this deal, and wanted to renew it.
 But Disney bought Star Wars and Disney won't renew the deal because knows they can milk the IP more and better if working with other top publishers in addition to EA.

-Respawn actually confirmed this.
-It took a lot of effort to convince Lucasfilm to let them make Jedi Fallen Order.
-Apparently the people at Lucasfilm are very protective of Jedi as characters and didn't want a game made about one.And Disney seems to be a pain in the ass to work with.
-They have two of the biggest brands in entertainment in Star Wars and Marvel, both of which they have licensed out the properties rather than making products internally.
+There seems to be something in these Disney partnerships that makes them not worth working with.
+They have two of the monolith brands of all of entertainment in Star Wars and Marvel, both of which they have licensed out the properties rather than making products internally.
 Star Wars, they bought in 2012 and licensed out to Electronic Arts, and they have produced a total of, what, 4 console products?
 (Maybe 5 if you count SWTOR, but that was in development before the deal I assume?) in that time under an exclusive deal.
 Marvel, they bought in 2009, and they did a associative deal system (like Star Wars is going towards, where the rights managers choose publishers to work with in creating titles under an internal brand manager and the development studio,) and that has produced in that decade two Spider-Mans, the long-long-long-in-gestation failure Avengers game, Iron Man VR, and Marvel Ultimate Alliance 3, and a bunch of mobile games.
 Almost a decade each, and total number of AAA products (as "gamers" would normally count them) generated for two massive brands across multiple development studios is barely 10 by my count.

 (*Meanwhile, TT Games' LEGO team, which don't seem to fit into either of these "AAA exclusives with oversite" contracts, have quietly produced 2 Star Wars and 3 Marvel LEGO games, so half that in a much more casual arrangement.)